Serving Art Educators

 From Jan Hillmer - Greek Temples - Fifth Grade

-I showed 5th grade the very basics on Greek columns and architecture, they took notes in sketchbook.
-Previous day we did 1pt. perspective with their name in block letters, kindergarten house (square under triangle) and a few other shapes.
+I showed 5th grade the very basics on Greek columns and architecture and they took notes in their sketchbooks.
+The previous day we did 1pt. perspective with their names in block letters, kindergarten house (square under triangle) and a few other shapes.
 Then I asked the kids to create their own temple with columns of their choice.
 They drew the front, off to one side.
 Then we did the 1 pt perspective, to make the temple go back in space.
 Columns were added along the side.
 This is what took forever.
 This is on colored Construction Paper.
 Then the horizon line was put in.

 My problem was/is getting the kids to understand that the back of the building also falls under the rules of perspective.
 I haven't got a good explanation down for explaining how the sides and planes parallel to the horizon line don't change - just the planes/sides going away from the viewer.